rsalmond/TIL/neuroanatomy-terms.md

 ### Phrases / Terms

-nucleus / nucleus group: localized cluster of neurons, often within a defined region. generally share similar structure, function, and connectivity.
+nucleus / nucleus group: localized cluster of neuronal cell bodies in the CNS, often within a defined region. generally share similar structure, function, and connectivity.
+(Note the basal ganglia is in the CNS and shoulda been called the basal nucleus but the name stuck for historic reasons).

+ganglia: like a nucleus but in the PNS

 neural circuit: network of interconnected neurons, can span multiple brain regions, often involve multiple nucleus groups.